Sack-back Windsor Armchair

-I studied making Windsor chairs under David Wright at the Marc Adams School of Woodworking.
 These chairs are made in a traditional style and with traditional methods.
-The chair spokes are all turned, the seat is made of a soft wood such as poplar or soft maple, the back is made of white oak and is steam bent into its final shape.
-The back of the chair is made using a draw knife and spoke shaves to final fit the pieces.
+The chair spokes are all turned, the seat is made of a soft wood such as poplar, soft maple, or pine, and the back is made of white oak.
+Both the top bow and the arm rest are steam-bent into their final shapes.
+Furthermore, all oak parts are made using a draw knife and spoke shave.

-Each chair is a seven-day week’s work and starts with hand hewing white oak staves from a raw log.
-This is done to be sure you have kept within a growth ring to ensure that the wood will not splinter.
-The tenons are super dried and then placed into a higher moisture content seat.
+It takes a full week to make each chair by hand, which starts with hand-hewing white oak staves from a raw log.
+This time-consuming process ensures that the woods natural strength is transferred to the chair.
+The tenons are super-dried and then placed into a higher moisture content seat.
 These tenons are then wedged in.
-The result is that the super dried tenons expand, the seat holes shrink, and the wedges stay tight resulting in the strongest designed chair in American History.
-David Wright said he was delivering a set of these chairs and had one fall out of his pickup at 70 miles / hour.
-The chair was undamaged from the violent tumble into the ditch!
-(He didn’t deliver that one to his customer by the way!)
+The result is that over time, the super-dried tenons expand, the holes shrink, and the wedges stay tight resulting in the strongest designed chair in American History.